little-apps/LittleRegistryCleaner/README.md

 ## Show Your Support

 Little Apps relies on people like you to keep our software running.
-If you would like to show your support for Little System Cleaner, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or credit card (via Stripe).
+If you would like to show your support for Little Registry Cleaner, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or credit card (via Stripe).
 Please note that any amount helps (even just $1).

 ## Credits